wavefrontHQ/docs/pages/doc/alerts_faq.md

 [Edit the alert](alerts_manage.html)  to either change the **Checking Frequency** or **Trigger Window**.

-### Examine if Aggregation Masks Spikes
+### Examine if Aggregation Masks Spikes or Dips

-Aggregation can mask spikes in your data in several ways.
+Aggregation can mask spikes or dips in your data in several ways.

 * **Average aggregation**: If your alert query is reporting values more often than once per minute, the query engine aggregates those values using an average.
 This default average aggregation can mask irregularities with data that should have triggered the alert.